la2050/challenge/faqs.markdown

 ## What are the benefits of applying?
 </summary>

-Beyond the potential to receive a grant for your work, we believe that applying to the challenge will provide additional benefits including:
+Beyond the potential to become a grantee of LA2050, we believe that applying to the challenge will provide additional benefits including:

-* The opportunity to participate in a first-of-its-kind regional effort
-* Increased awareness and exposure via our public platform
-* Increased understanding of LA’s social impact landscape
+* The chance to build a coalition of committed Angelenos and organizations to support your important work in LA
+* Visibility in front of other foundations and exposure to additional funding sources; past challenges have resulted in +$3.5M from established philanthropic partners and inspired more than $6.5M in giving
+* A page on the [My LA2050 Ideas Archive site](archive.la2050.org), a database of all organizations that have applied to the My LA2050 Grants Challenge and their proposals
+* Access to periodic matching grants available to organizations featured on the [My LA2050 Ideas Archive](archive.la2050.org)
+* 'Volunteer' and 'Donate' buttons on each submission page to drive resources to your organization
 * The opportunity to cultivate and build new relationships with peers
-* The chance to build a coalition of committed Angelenos and organizations to support important work in LA
-* The opportunity to learn how to tell a compelling story about your organization’s impact
+* Increased awareness and exposure to your work via our public platform
-* Inspiring the creation of videos, photos, tweets, and pithy messaging to promote your proposal
+* A chance to grow your skill in communicating your organization’s impact, including through the creation of videos, photos, tweets, and pithy messaging as you promote your submission
-* Visibility in front of other foundations and potential alternative funding sources.
-Past challenges have resulted in +$2.5M in grants from outside funders using the LA2050 platform for their grantmaking
-* 'Volunteer' and 'Donate' buttons on each submission page to drive resources to your organization
-* A page on the [My LA2050 Ideas Archive site](archive.la2050.org), a database of all organizations that have applied to the My LA2050 Grants Challenge and their proposals

 </details>